irsbugs/cmrt/CMRT_Spark_Mail.md

 </div>
 ```

-Upon clicking on the submit button, the data for three input variables are captured and passed to mailchimp, a plugin to Wordpress:
+Upon clicking on the subscribe button, the data for three input variables are captured and passed to mailchimp, a plugin to Wordpress:

 	* First Name - id="et_pb_signup_firstname"
 	* Last Name - id="et_pb_signup_lastname"
 	* Email - id="et_pb_signup_email"

+For the subscribe button also need to send this data to Spark Essentials CiviCRM.
+In CiviCRM the actions need to include:

+* Creating a new Individual contact.
+* Use the CiviCRM variables: